Last Updated: 16 May 2018

 Aspose and the GDPR

-On the 25th May 2018 the European Union will begin enforcing its General Data Protection Regulation (GDPR).
+On the 25th May 2018 the European Union began enforcing its General Data Protection Regulation (GDPR).
 It impacts how businesses collect and process data from European individuals.
 While Aspose is an Australian Business with no European entity, it values the rights of its users’ and customers and their personal data regardless of their location.
 As such we’re working hard to comply with these rules across all our systems and processes.

 This page gives an overview of the roles described by the GDPR, the responsibilities of each party and the efforts we’re putting in place to support these recommendations.